BasyirSheersComputer/wastewise-30/docs/README.md

-# WasteWise-30 Documentation
+# Servora AI Documentation

-Welcome to the WasteWise-30 documentation.
+Welcome to the Servora AI documentation.
 This directory contains comprehensive documentation for the Coffee Chain Operational Intelligence System.

 ## 📚 Documentation Structure